1 What is One Public Estate?

 2 Projects

 - Chichester: This project is led by Chichester District Council and aims to redevelop a significant number of sites in the city’s Southern Gateway area to improve transport links, access to the historic town centre and deliver new housing, leisure and commercial space.
+OPE funds are being utilised to test possible solutions for part of the surplus land in the Southern Gateway.

 - Crawley: This project is being delivered via the Crawley Growth Programme and aims to achieve the economic growth outcomes agreed in the Crawley Growth Deal.
 The County Buildings site redevelopment will contribute towards the delivery of much needed new Grade A office spaces, new town centre homes, new retail investment and transform the business and living environment in Crawley town centre.

-This project complements the already completed and ongoing infrastructure and redevelopment projects in Crawley, such as the Eastern Gateway scheme, the Crawley Town Hall, Crawley College, Telford Place and the Station Gateway public realm and highways scheme.
 More importantly, this project is an opportunity to deliver place-making opportunities outlined in the Crawley local plan and other associated supplementary planning documents. - Drayton Depot: A combined highways, transport and emergency services facility.
-This will provide fleet maintenance facilities for WSCC, as well as three fire and rescue services (West Sussex, East Sussex and Surrey) Surrey Police, Sussex Police and SECAmb.
-Full feasibility, viability and designs are underway with a view to work starting on site early in 2019.
+This could provide fleet maintenance facilities for WSCC, as well fire and rescue services.
+Viability and designs have been developed to inform decisions on future redevelopment proposals.

 3 West Sussex Fire & Rescue